Dzhange/BRAILS/README.md

 ## About

-**BRAILS** (Building Recognition using AI at Large-Scale) provides a set of Python modules that utilize deep learning (DL), and computer vision (CV) techniques to extract information from satellite and street level images.
+**BRAILS** (Building Recognition using AI at Large Scale) provides a set of Python modules that utilize deep learning (DL), and computer vision (CV) techniques to extract information from satellite and street-level images.
 The BRAILS framework also provides turn-key applications allowing users to put individual modules together to determine multiple attributes in a single pass or train general-purpose image classification, object detection, or semantic segmentation models.

 ![Overview of the pipeline](assets/images/brails-demo.gif "pipeline")